PrincetonAfeez/Backup-Tool/README.md

 When `prune` deletes snapshots without `--gc`, the CLI prints a hint to run `gc`.
 When `check` finds orphan blobs, it suggests the same.

+## Block Chunking

+Files larger than 1 MiB are split into fixed-size content-addressed chunks.
+Smaller files remain stored as a single blob keyed by the file hash.
+Shared chunks deduplicate across files and snapshots (see ADR 0008).

 ## Example Manifest

 Each snapshot is an immutable JSON file under `snapshots/`: